INSIGHT-Delays, clashes hinder attempts to salvage Batista's OGX

 Two of the sources said the ousting of the executives occurred after an unnamed “new investor” pledged cash for OGX if new management were hired.

-In another sign of confusion, three scheduled board meetings at Batista’s shipbuilding company, OSX, were canceled since new directors were named on Sept.
-11. OSX, which depends on OGX for all its revenue, told Reuters on Monday that management has no plans to file for bankruptcy protection “at the moment.”
+In another sign of confusion, three scheduled board meetings at Batista’s shipbuilding company OSX have been canceled since new directors were named on Sept.
+11. OSX depends on OGX for all its revenue and two of the sources said the shipbuilder will likely request bankruptcy protection at the same time as OGX or shortly thereafter.

 The lack of meetings has prevented the board from reviewing or guiding the work of OSX CEO Marcelo Gomes, who was appointed on Aug.
 23 and is busy trying to sell OSX ships and other assets.
 Gomes could not be reached for comment.